ZhenjaMax/BBG-Translator-tools/tutorial/1-XML.md

 # Part 2.1.
 How to use Notepad++.
 After installing Notepad++ on right-click on any file you will see "Open in Notepad++" option.
 If not, you can open file with Notepad++ with drag-and-drop to application tab or using "Open with" option.<br/><br/>
 You can open many files inside one application window and moving between them (instead of many Windows Notepads).
 You can drag-and-drop any file from file tab (at the top) to the right side: you will see split window, each part will have its own files tab.
-Now you can expore and edit 2 files at same time.<br/><br/>
+Now you can explore and edit 2 files at same time.<br/><br/>
 When you start to edit your file you will notice that "floppy disk" icon's color changed from blue to red.
 It indicates that you have unsaved changes.
 Click to `File => Save` to save current file.

 <p align="center">